SEO Pros and Cons of Changing Web Architecture.

-Either way I ask to be provided with their web architecture documentation as this exhibits how organized and well-informed a customer’s are about the websites.
+Either way, I ask to be provided with their web architecture documentation as this exhibits how organized and well-informed customers are about the websites.

-Typically speaking, websites with no documentation are the most horrendous websites to perform SEO on as nothing about them is uniform or consistent.
+Typically, websites with no documentation are the most horrendous to perform SEO on, as nothing about them is uniform or consistent.

-Improve your website search ranking by providing a useful customer experience emphasis engaging content to educate and inform customers about how to solve their problems.
+Improve your website search ranking by providing a useful customer experience emphasizing engaging content to educate and inform customers about how to solve their problems.

-Organize your content into digestible and easily read chunks of information to consume.
-Optimize moderately using keywords, both internal and external links, header tags, images and image alt tags.
+Organize your content into digestible and easily read-chunks of information to consume.
+Optimize using keywords, internal and external links, header tags, images, and image alt tags.

 An organized web architecture can provide a clutter-free website that is easy to use.
 Think of an organized web architecture much like having different organization and department levels in an organizational chart.

 Strive to create buckets or groups of themed content when organizing your website’s architecture.
-Theming and organizing content not only helps users of your website, but it also helps search engines when crawling and indexing your website.
+Theming and organizing content not only helps users of your website but also helps search engines when crawling and indexing your website.

 Organize your content into appropriate categories and multi-nested subcategories where needed.
-This will help to not only plan and focus your content, but will allow for greater flexibility should you expand to include additional topics and subjects in the future.
+This will help plan and focus your content and allow for greater flexibility should you expand to include additional topics and subjects in the future.

-Again, we will not discuss or exhaust each con, but will try to highlight and discuss those that are common.
-So get ready to take notes and let’s jump into the cons of changing your web architecture to increase SEO effectiveness of entire website.
+Again, we will not discuss or exhaust each con but will try to highlight and discuss those that are common.
+So get ready to take notes, and let’s jump into the cons of changing your web architecture to increase the SEO effectiveness of an entire website.

-Whether a new website design or re-design, one of biggest cons I’ve experienced with both potential customers and customers is the fact that changing web architecture can lead to duplicate content issues and penalties.
+Whether a new website design or re-design, one of the biggest cons I’ve experienced with potential customers is that changing web architecture can lead to duplicate content issues and penalties.

 For most, changing web architecture leads to duplicate content issues because of not correctly using 301 or canonical redirects.